aldryn/aldryn-boilerplate-bootstrap3/docs/structure/static.rst

 ------

 All fonts should be placed here including font-icons.
 You can create sub-directories to create a better overview.
-This folder might not be required if you are implemting fonts via services such as `Google Fonts <http://www.google.com/fonts>`_ or `fonts.com <http://fonts.com>`_.
+This folder might not be required if you are implementing fonts via services such as `Google Fonts <http://www.google.com/fonts>`_ or `fonts.com <http://fonts.com>`_.